UPDATED: 3 September 2020

 Q: Can I start or continue with court possession proceedings during the ‘lockdown’?

 A: A new Practice Direction was brought into force on 27 March 2020.
-Possession proceedings are currently suspended until 23 August 2020.
-This suspension period may be extended if necessary.
-In theory landlords can start court proceedings for possession orders after a notice has expired.
-However,our experience indicates the Courts will not even serve the proceedings until the suspension is lifted.
+Possession proceedings are currently suspended until 20 September 2020.
+This suspension period has already been extended once and may be extended further if necessary.
+In theory, landlords can start court proceedings for possession orders after a notice has expired.
+However, our experience indicates the Courts will not even serve the proceedings until the suspension is lifted.

 Q: Does the tenant’s obligation to pay rent continue after a tenancy or notice has expired?